One year full-time or two years part-time (blended learning or attendance at the Medway campus)

-This programme of academic study and professional training will enable participants to gain entry to the career guidance profession and work in a range of settings (e.g. careers service companies, youth guidance services, further education, higher education, adult guidance, the voluntary sector).
-The programme can either be taken over one year of fulltime study or two years part-time and you can choose between attending teaching in person or engaging through blended learning.
+This programme of academic study and professional training will enable you to gain entry to the career guidance profession and work in a range of settings (e.g. careers service companies, youth guidance services, further education, higher education, adult guidance, the voluntary sector).
+The programme can either be taken over one year of full-time study or two years part-time and you can choose between attending teaching in person or engaging through blended learning.

 A blend of academic study (lectures, seminars, e-learning and discussions) and professional application (placements, practical days in the University and role play) is offered on a full-time and part-time basis.
-The QCG programme meets all the learning outcomes laid down by the Institute of Career Guidance and includes:
+The QCG programme meets all the learning outcomes laid down by the Career Development Institute and includes:

-Students will be assessed using written work (e.g. essays, case studies, reports) and practical work (e.g. interviews, group work, presentations).
+You will be assessed through written work (e.g. essays, case studies, reports) and practical work (e.g. interviews, group work, presentations).

-The programme is assessed at HE level 3 (the level of the final year of a degree programme).
-Students who do not already hold a first degree or a level 2 qualification (e.g. Diploma of Higher Education or a Higher National Diploma), will be asked to provide evidence of their capability to study at this level.
+This programme is assessed at HE level 7 (the level of the final year of a degree programme).
+Students who don’t already hold a first degree or a level 6 qualification (e.g. a Bachelor’s Degree), will be asked to provide evidence of their capability to study at this level.
 This will involve completing a piece of written work as part of the selection process.

 Applicants meeting the entry requirements will be interviewed and the University is looking for applicants who can meet the following selection criteria: